-Then let every one be admonished by the pleadings of God, by the wooings of the Holy Spirit, by the admonition of Christ, by the examples of the apostles and martyrs, by his obligation to the church, by the gratitude he owes the Saviour, by the debt he owes the world, by the duty he owes himself, and let him without fear, and without never do a nobler deed, stand up before the Lord ther in this chapter.
-Vs. 17-18, "But God be and declare, "I believe with all my heart that Jesus Christ is the Son of God."
+Then let every one be admonished by the pleadings of God, by the wooings of the Holy Spirit, by the admonition of Christ, by the examples of the apostles and martyrs, by his obligation to the church, by the gratitude he owes the Saviour, by the debt he owes the world, by the duty he owes himself, and let him without fear, and without hesitation, and in the consciousness that he will never do a nobler deed, stand up before the Lord and declare, "I believe with all my heart that Jesus Christ is the Son of God."

----Fred Kirbo.
+-Fred Kirbo.